cluebbers/deepnlp-ss23/README.md

 [Paper](https://arxiv.org/abs/2305.14342) and [code](https://github.com/Liuhong99/Sophia)

-The code for Sophia can be found in optimizer.py
+The code for Sophia can be found in `optimizer.py`
+We did one run with standard Sophia parameters and the same learning rate as AdamW

 ```
 python -u multitask_classifier.py --use_gpu --option finetune --lr 1e-5 --optimizer "sophiag" --epochs 20 --comment "sophia" --batch_size 64
 ```
 Tensorboard: Aug25_10-50-25_ggpu115sophia

+The training performs very different for the different tasks.
+- STS: the metrics and curves are similar to the baselines
+- SST: training loss is similar to baseline.
+Other training metrics are worse.
+- QQP: training metrics are similar to our first baseline.
+Dev metrics are more similar to the second baseline.

+Two conclusions:
+1. all tasks behave different and should therefor be trained with different parameters
+2. AdamW and Sophia need different parameters

 #### Comparison to AdamW

+To compare both optimizers, we did an optuna study.
 Training of three epochs in 100 trials with pruning.
 Comparison of Adam (learning rate, weight decay) and Sophia (learning rate, weight decay, rho, k) and their parameters.
 ```
 python optuna_optimizer.py --use_gpu
 ```
-Optuna: ./optuna/optimizer-*
+Optuna: `./optuna/optimizer-*`
+The slice plot shows that learning rate and weight decay should be larger for Sophia.

 #### Tuning of Sophia

+To find better Sophia parameters, we did an Optuna study.
 Training of three epochs in 100 trials with pruning.
 A seperate optimizer for every task and tuning of learning rate, rho and weight decay.
 ```
+python -u optuna_sophia.py --use_gpu --batch_size 64 --objective all
+python -u optuna_sophia.py --use_gpu --batch_size 64 --objective para
+python -u optuna_sophia.py --use_gpu --batch_size 64 --objective sst
-python -u optuna_sophia.py --use_gpu --batch_size 64
+python -u optuna_sophia.py --use_gpu --batch_size 64 --objective sts
 ```
-Optuna: ./optuna/Sophia-*
+Optuna: `./optuna/Sophia-*`

 ### SMART

 #### Implementation

 [Paper](https://aclanthology.org/2020.acl-main.197/) and [code](https://github.com/namisan/mt-dnn)

-The perturbation code is in smart_perturbation.py with additional utilities in smart_utils.py
+The perturbation code is in `smart_perturbation.py` with additional utilities in `smart_utils.py`
 ```
 python -u multitask_classifier.py --use_gpu --option finetune --lr 1e-5 --optimizer "adamw" --epochs 20 --comment "smart" --batch_size 32 --smart
 ```
 Tensorboard: Aug25_11-01-31_ggpu136smart

+The traing metrics are similar to the baselines.
+The dev metrics are a bit better than the second baseline.

 #### Tuning

+Parameter (epsilon, step_size, noise_var, norm_p) tuning for SMART with optuna Training of three epochs in 100 trials with pruning.

 ```
+python -u optuna_smart.py --use_gpu --batch_size 50 --objective all
+python -u optuna_smart.py --use_gpu --batch_size 50 --objective para
+python -u optuna_smart.py --use_gpu --batch_size 50 --objective sst
-python -u optuna_smart.py --use_gpu --batch_size 50
+python -u optuna_smart.py --use_gpu --batch_size 50 --objective sts
 ```
-Optuna: ./optuna/smart-*
+Optuna: `./optuna/smart-*`
 ### Regularization

 ```
 python -u optuna_regularization.py --use_gpu --batch_size 80
 ```
-./optuna/regularization-*
+`./optuna/regularization-*`

+TODO regularization with seperate dropout and weight_decays for each task

 ### Shared similarity layer
 One layer of cosine similarity is used for both paraphrase detection and sentence similarity.